abroniewski/Child-Wasting-Prediction/README.md

 ## Getting Started

-This project has a stable branch called `main`.
-Different branches are created for during major changes to the model or for feature development.
+This project contains is part of Data challenge 3: Improving Child Wasting Prediction for Zero Hunger Labs.

-The project follows the structure below:
+The project code follows the structure below:

 ```
 	Child-Wasting-Prediction